 How location-based advertising works?

 Location-based advertising works in different formats.
-Targeting for location-based advertising can be broadly is categorized into the following:
+Targeting for location-based advertising can be broadly categorized into the following:

 Targeting by administrative regions